openshift/enhancements/enhancements/machine-config/ignition-spec-dual-support.md

 - [ ] The MCO gains the ability to manage installer-generated stub master/worker Ignition configs (separate enhancement proposal)
 - [ ] Ignition-dracut spec 2 and spec 3 diffs are aligned
 - [ ] RHCOS bootimages switches to only accept Ignition spec 3 configs
-- [ ] The Openshift installer is updated to generate spec 3 configs
+- [ ] The OpenShift installer is updated to generate spec 3 configs
 - [ ] The MCC gains the ability for users to provide necessary changes to update spec 2 to spec 3
 - [ ] MCO enforces that all configs are spec 3 before allowing the CVO to start the update
 - [ ] Further tests/docs are added